redwards24/ADS-B-Data-Collector/README.md

 To use this program, you must have an account with OpenSky as well as access to their [historical database](https://opensky-network.org/data/historical-flight-data).

 Also, this program uses MATLAB to visualize the state vector data.
 The program does not require MATLAB to be installed on you computer, but the simulation aspect of the program will not work.
+The visualization part uses the [Mapping Toolbox](https://www.mathworks.com/help/map/), [Database Toolbox](https://www.mathworks.com/help/database/), and the [Image Processing Toolbox]([https://www.mathworks.com/products/image-processing.html](https://www.mathworks.com/help/images/)).

 To run this program, you will need to download the ADSBDataCollector.jar file as well as the database and resources folders into the same directory.